Skip to content

 NOTE: these layers may take considerable time to load (and reload as you zoom in), especially if you have slow Internet.
 Be very patient.

-Once on the site, select the desired layer to add to the + menu at top left, and click Layer Legend.
-This screen grab is of the ‘NZ Geology layer’ to illustrates how recent the Canterbury Plains was formed (dark yellow) and the sediment laid down by the braided rivers (light yellow) before they were confined by stopbanks.
+This screen grab is of the ‘NZ Geology layer’ to illustrates how recently the Canterbury Plains was formed (dark yellow) and the sediment laid down by the braided rivers (light yellow) before the awa were confined by stopbanks and levees.
 Other layers that can be added to the drop menu include seismic faults and landslips.

 Use the Search Qmap Reports button at the top right to reveal publications associated with a particular query; e.g. try ‘Geology Canterbury’